• Duration10 Days / 9 Nights

 • A registered and experienced local trekking guide.

-• Daily 3 times meals: breakfast, lunch and dinner during the trek.
+• Daily three meals: breakfast, lunch, and dinner during the trek.

-• Necessary trekking permits for Mani Rimdu festival trek.
+• Necessary trekking permits for the Mani Rimdu festival trek.

-• Guide and porters fee with all of their expenditures.
+• Guides and porters charge for all of their expenditures.

-• Insurance for guide and porters as per state low.
+• Insurance for guides and porters as per state law.

 What's Excluded

-• Guided tour and monuments entrance fees in Kathmandu.
+• Guided tour and monument entrance fees in Kathmandu.

-• Bar drinks, beverages such as coke, fanta, mineral water
+• Bar drinks, beverages such as coke, fanta, and mineral water

 • Personal trekking gear, travel insurance,.